It’s no secret – buying a consigned car means paying a middleman. Doesn’t that mean you’ll pay too much?

 In short, buying a car on consignment is an easy process – so long as you’re dealing with the right people.
 Keep your eyes peeled for signs that the consigner is giving you the run-around.
 Other than that, it’s not much different from buying a car anywhere else.

 You’re already doing a great job by reading up on the topic at hand.
-To get the full picture of car consignment, be sure to read this related article describing Car Consignment from a Seller’s Perspective.
+To get the full picture of car consignment, be sure to read The Complete Guide to Selling a Car on Consignment.

 Exotic Car Trader hosts a curated selection of vehicles on consignment and through our interactive marketplace.
 As a brick-and-mortar company with strong ties to South Florida car culture, we strive to set a high bar while offering some of the lowest consignment fees in the country for rare, collectible, and significant vehicles.
 If your car would look great among our current inventory, have a look at how our car consignment program can be tailored specifically to your needs.